altocodenl/TODIS/readme.md

 = expansion ...
   response
 ```

+Single call is (not is like, is) a sequence of one. no-op is a sequence of zero. it's a damper.

 A variable substitution can be understood as the most basic form of call.
 For example: